10 Tweets That Perfectly Illustrate Just How Expensive It is to Have Kids

 Your turn: What lovable things do your little ones do to add to your financial strain?

-Kelly Smith also contributed to this post.
-Kelly is an editorial intern at The Penny Hoarder.
+Kelly Smith contributed to this post.
+Kelly is a junior writer and engagement specialist at The Penny Hoarder.